Watch this short video featuring five years of impact by Sustain Charlotte!

 Sustainability is an indicator of a community's long-term economic, social, and environmental well-being.
 However, the Charlotte-Mecklenburg area lags other metro areas in many key sustainability measures, and prior to Sustain Charlotte's founding, there was no local organization raising awareness of the challenges to our sustainability and their solutions.
 Sustain Charlotte was founded in 2010 to fill this void, and has quickly become the metro area's leading voice for sustainability.
 We are a 501(c)3 nonprofit organization.
 Download our most recent 990 here.

-Our mission is to inspire choices that lead to a healthier and more vibrant community for generations to come.
+Our mission is to inspire choices that lead to a healthy, equitable, and vibrant community for generations to come.

 To achieve our mission we focus on three key strategies: